hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 Use the command `docker network inspect trade-monitor` if you really wish to see the details of this networking.

+If you have multiple network cards on your host machine the scripts won't be able to deduce which one to use.
+In this case, reduce the network down to one or update the scripts to hardwire in the IP address to use for the host network.

 ## Running -- Kubernetes

 4 deployment files are provided to run the Trade Monitor in Kubernetes.